Module Summary – Sound and Light

 Throughout the Sound and Light Module, students engage in science and engineering practices by collecting data and designing and using tools to solve problems and answer questions.
 Students gain experiences that contribute to their understanding of the crosscutting concepts: patterns; cause and effect; and systems and system models.

-For a description of each investigation in SOUND AND LIGHT and the correlations to the National Science Education Standards, download the SOUND AND LIGHT Module Overview PDF.
+For a description of each investigation in Sound and Light and correlations to the Next Generation Science Standards, download the Sound and Light Module Overview PDF.